 Microsoft have brought out a 'Safety Scanner'.
 It is around 67 Mb and expires every 10 days, so has to be renewed if you wish to run it again later.
 It is just another asset to your armoury and can be downloaded from http://www.microsoft.com/security/scanner/en-us/default.aspx

 A report has shown that many people are using old versions of web browsers, some as old as Internet Explorer 4 (!)
-The current version is 9 (not available to XP).
-Anyone not using the latest versions (including 7) and its updates are not only likely to be affected by viruses and spyware but may be the unwitting propagators of such attacks.
+The current version is 11 but Microsoft are busy trying to get you to use Edge (version 89.0.774.45).
+Anyone not using the latest Browser version and its updates are vulnerable to malware and spyware infections.
+That is usually what the updates are for, although they may also add features.

 The size of security downloads these days (M'soft and Antivirus) must put off an awful lot of people if they have a slow connection.
 Recently I had to update a laptop with 42 security updates on a slow connection.
-It took hours and that did not include Service Packs 2 & 3 for XP, which I loaded from a disk.
-If I had downloaded those I would have to let it run all night.
+It took hours.
 Programs such as Zone Alarm Free (firewall) are now 27 Mb and frills like Quicktime and iTunes updates are as much as 65Mb.

 The background to the security threats

 There are said to be several thousands of malware programs created every day but most do not make it 'into the wild'.
 Why do people do this ?
 Well, there are two main groups malware creators.
 The first is the geeky 'hoodie'; the same people who would pull down a sapling, deface a wall with grafiti, or throw a beer can down in the street.
 They are the ones who get a kick out of being able to say "I did that".
 But the other group are the real threat.
 They are after money and, if you are sitting in a grotty town in Siberia or The Ukraine it can be very tempting.
 There is a lot of money to be made if you can get behind the (weak) defences of the world's personal computers.
 It is now the domain of criminal gangs who can afford to purchase the best ways to do this.
 They can 'infect' millions of computers and control them in something called a 'Botnet'.
 They can then use these computers to distribute spam (though I find it difficult to know how spam pays - but apparently it does.
-There must be one idiot born every day).
 They can blackmail companies by threatening to overload their systems.
 They can filch credit card and bank details (though there are other, less sophisticated, ways to do this).
 They can scare people into paying for software to clear viruses that either don't exist or which they, themselves have planted.
+You are probably familiar with the phone call which purports to be from Microsoft and telling you they have found your machine has an infection.
+They suggest you pay for them to take over your machine and promtly get your payment details and infect your machine into the bargain!
+A double whammy !
 What is more they are becoming more sophisticated with what they do.
 Anti virus software must be kept up-to-date daily to keep pace with this flood.
 If yours doesn't, then you and your PC are vulnerable.

 Malware.
 A general term for any harmful program